vd1310/PyCitySchoolsChallenge/README.md

 ###### b.
 Scores by school spending
-Scores of Thoams High School are reducesd, passing math & reading percentages are reduced to 66 & 69 from 93 & 97, refer to below images:
+Scores of Thomas High School are reduced, passing math & reading percentages are reduced to 66 & 69 from 93 & 97, refer to below images:

 ###### Changed spending results
 ![alt text](https://github.com/vd1310/PyCitySchoolsChallenge/blob/main/Resources/spending_new.PNG)